genepi/nf-gwas/docs/configuration.md

 ## Configuration

-Before running GWAS-Regenie, the Nextflow config file must be prepared: This includes setting (a) [pipeline parameters](#setting-parameters) **and** (b) the [cpus/memory directives](#setting-memory-and-cpu-directives).
+To run GWAS-Regenie, the Nextflow config file must be prepared.
+This file includes (a) [pipeline parameters](#setting-parameters) and (b) the [cpus/memory directives](#setting-memory-and-cpu-directives).
 If you are new to Nextflow, please read about Nextflow configuration files [here](https://www.nextflow.io/docs/latest/config.html) or check out our [Beginners Guide](gwas-regenie-101/beginners-guide).

 ### Setting Parameters

 The GWAS-Regenie pipeline currently supports imputed files in **BGEN** or **VCF** format (coming from [Michigan Imputation Server](https://imputationserver.sph.umich.edu/)).
 Please find below to working config files to run GWAS-Regenie.

 ####  BGEN files
 The following minimal configuration file runs an additive model using the UK Biobank data.
-Click [here](../params/params) to see all available pipeline parameters.
+Click [here](params/params) to see all available pipeline parameters.

 ```
 params {